-I am Qingyang Tan, a Ph.D. candidate at the University of Maryland, College Park advised by Prof. Dinesh Manocha.
+I am Qingyang Tan, a Research Scientist at Meta Reality Labs.
+I obtained my Ph.D. degree the University of Maryland, College Park advised by Prof. Dinesh Manocha.
 I received a B.Eng. degree in Computer Science and Technology from the University of Chinese Academy of Sciences.

 In the 2022 summer, I interned in Adobe Research, advised by Dr. Noam Aigerman.
 In the 2021 summer, I interned in Adobe Research, advised by Dr. Yi Zhou, Dr. Tuanfeng Y. Wang, Dr. Duygu Ceylan and Dr. Xin Sun.
 In the 2020 summer, I interned in Facebook Reality Lab, advised by Dr. Takaaki Shiratori and Dr. Breannan Smith.